Pixelguy14/Julia_msi_GUI/README.md

    ```
 3. After the script has finished loading, it should open a page (http://127.0.0.1:1481/) in your browser with the web app running.

-Additional notes:
+Additional notes:<br>
-After the first boot initializes the packages in your computer, subsequent uses of the app should not take longer to load.
+After the first boot initializes the packages in your computer, subsequent uses of the app should not take longer to load.<br>
-Recomended system requirements: 4 core processor, 8 GB ram
+Recomended system requirements: 4 core processor, 8 GB ram<br>
-Minimum system requirements: 2 core processor, 8 GB ram (long loading times)
+Minimum system requirements: 2 core processor, 8 GB ram (long loading times)<br>